We have put together a list of places we especially want to introduce from the best shopping spots on the East Shore.

 Frankies Nursery

-Frankies Nursery is a farm popular for its Honey Cream Pineapple, reputed to be the sweetest in the world.
+Frankies Nursery is a popular farm known for its Honey Cream Pineapple, reputed to be the sweetest in the world.

-It is quietly located on the outskirts of Waimanalo, where lush greenery and idyllic scenery continue at the foot of the Koolau Mountains!
+It is quietly tucked away on the outskirts of the town of Waimanalo, where lush greenery and peaceful scenery continue at the foot of the Koolau Mountains!

-There are many fruits you may have never seen before, so while not everything might be delicious, it will surely be a great life experience!
-Haha.
+There are also many exotic fruits you might have never seen before, so while not every single one may be delicious, it will definitely be a great life experience! lol

-Please enjoy various fruits while feeling the nature of Hawaii.
+Please enjoy a variety of fruits while feeling the nature of Hawaii.

 Whole Foods Market